D-Official/PizzaTowerSwitch-FMOD/README.md

+# Really important information
+To decrypt the .bins in the releases tab, see the relevant section below.
 # Important Information
 This repository contains select code files related to FMOD from the unofficial Pizza Tower Switch port.
 With these files, the game's audio code will become 100% GML, allowing it to be ported more easily.